Richard-Gnitnub/track-builder-FastAPI/README.md

 ## MVP PLAN:

 - Build the MVP using **FastAPI** for its performance, API-first design, and type validation capabilities.
+- Transitioned to **SQLModel** for type-safe and simplified database interactions.
 - Create an admin panel using FastAPI-compatible tools or a lightweight database editor.
 - Focus on bullhead rail based on REA standards.
 - Include chairs as part of the 3D model, as the rail sits within the chairs.